Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: Introduction

 In Appendix~\ref{app:approximation}, we explain how to approximate $C^{1,1}$ domains from the interior by smooth sets satisfying uniform bounds.
 Appendix~\ref{app:uniqueness} is devoted to proving the uniqueness of stable solutions for convex nonlinearities, an auxiliary result needed in our proof of the main theorem.
-In Appendix~\ref{app:interpolation} we recall a useful interpolation inequality of Cabr\'{e}~\cite{CabreRadial}.